sictweb/web700/notes/week11.md

 2. Leave "region" as the default value and Click the **Create Project** Button.

-3. At the next screen, you should see the "psql" dropdown selected.
-Click the gray **eye icon** to reveal your password (**NOTE** Also consider checking the "Pooled connection" checkbox if this app will be deployed in a serverless environment, such as Cyclic)
+3. At the next screen, you should see a dropdown with "psql" selected.
+Click this and choose **Node.js** instead

-4. Next, click the "psql" dropdown and choose **Node.js**
+4. Next, click the **eye icon** to reveal your password (**NOTE** Also consider checking the "Pooled connection" checkbox if this app will be deployed in a serverless environment, such as Cyclic)

 5. Copy the **PGHOST**, **PGDATABASE**, **PGUSER** and **PGPASSWORD** values and click the **"I'll Do this Later"** button